jirutka/dokuwiki2adoc/README.md

 # convtags
-convtags is a bidirectional converter beetween DokuWiki and AsciiDoc formatted text files.
+convtags is a converter from DokuWiki to AsciiDoc formatted text files.

 What is convtags
 ----------------

-convtags is a bidirectional converter:
+convtags is a converter:

-DokuWiki => AsciiDoc => Dokuwiki
+DokuWiki => AsciiDoc

 Written with portability in mind, it should work on any UNIX® like operating system.